Tyler Stephenson Player Props: Reds vs. Diamondbacks

-Tyler Stephenson -- with a slugging percentage of .185 in his past 10 games (including no home runs) -- will be in action for the Cincinnati Reds against the Arizona Diamondbacks, with Tommy Henry on the mound, on July 21 at 7:10 PM ET.
+Tyler Stephenson, carrying a .143 slugging percentage over his past 10 games, will be in action for the Cincinnati Reds versus the Arizona Diamondbacks July 22 at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Giants.
+He had a one-hit performance in his previous game (1-for-3) against the Diamondbacks.

 Tyler Stephenson Game Info & Props vs. the Diamondbacks